browserengineering/book/book/embeds.md

 hence "oct" from the Latin root "octo".]
 So as a cheat, we'll look at `content-type` and assume that if it starts with `text` or contains `javascript`, the content is
-`utf8`, and otherwise return it as undecoded data:
+`utf8`, and otherwise return it as un-decoded data:

 ``` {.python}
 def request(url, top_level_url, payload=None):